Reference for ultralytics/data/dataset.py

 cache_diskboolIndicates if caching on disk is enabled.

-sampleslistA list of tuples, each containing the path to an image, its class index, path to its .npy cache file (if caching on disk), and optionally the loaded image array (if caching in RAM).
+sampleslistA list of lists, each containing the path to an image, its class index, path to its .npy cache

 torch_transformscallablePyTorch transforms to be applied to the images.